 Coconut-Banana-Ginger Energy Drink

-- 8 ounces of coconut water
+- 8 ounces unsweetened coconut milk

 Start by adding the liquid to your blender (I use a Vitamix), followed by the soft fruit.
 Blend on high for 30 seconds or until the smoothie is creamy.

 For a colder smoothie, either add a couple ice cubes or use frozen bananas.

 Calcium: 27% RDA (Recommended Daily Allowance)

 This drink is rich in vitamin B6 and is also a good source of copper, magnesium, manganese, potassium, iron, vitamin C and B vitamins including folate, niacin, riboflavin and B5.

 Serving Size: One.
 (If it is too much for you, store leftovers in a sealed container in the refrigerator for up to 24 hours)